gracieandweien/gracieandweien.github.com/thankyou/index.md

 ##Thank you

-Thanks for your RSVP!
-We look forward to seeing you at the wedding.
+Thanks for your response!
+Please feel free to continue browsing our [wedding site](http://gracieandweien.com).